Ex-Trump lawyer Cohen reaches plea deal with prosecutors: reports

 NEW YORK (Reuters) - U.S. President Donald Trump’s former lawyer, Michael Cohen, has reached a deal with federal prosecutors in New York to plead guilty to campaign finance violations, bank fraud and tax evasion, news media outlets reported on Tuesday, citing unnamed sources.

 Cohen, 51, surrendered to the FBI, CNN said.
-The plea includes prison time and a substantial fine, the network said.
+The plea includes possible prison time and a substantial fine, the network said.

 Cohen was to appear in federal court in Manhattan at 4 p.m.
 EDT (2000 GMT) on Tuesday, a court official told Reuters.